sparcityeu/SparseBase/docs/pages/getting_started/usage.md

 // Consider the scenario where you obtained a generic pointer from a function sparsebase::format::FormatOrderTwo<int, int, int>* format = ...;

-// If the type of this pointer is known, then you can simply use the Convert function sparsebase::format::CSR<int,int,int>* csr = format->As<sparsebase::format::CSR>();
+// If the type of this pointer is known, then you can simply use the As function sparsebase::format::CSR<int,int,int>* csr = format->As<sparsebase::format::CSR>();

 ```